Birds | Butterflies | Orchids

 We can normally accommodate stays of a short duration, except in July & August when our apartment is only available on weekly lets (changeover Sat).
-Spring is exceptional with the arrival in mid-April of Golden Oriole, Bee-eaters, Black Kites, Wryneck, etc. Rollers are here for 2 to 3 weeks around mid-August.
+Spring is exceptional, with the arrival in mid-April of Golden Oriole, Bee-eaters, Black Kites, Wryneck, etc. Rollers are here for 2 to 3 weeks around mid-August.
 There is also a fascinating autumn migration from early to mid-Sep.
 We help with Bearded Vulture conservation & breeding efforts during the winter period.
-We very strong interest in all 3 main vulture species found in the Ariege: Bearded, Griffon & Egyptian (summer only).
+We have a very strong interest in all 3 main vulture species found in the Ariege: Bearded, Griffon & Egyptian (summer only).
 We also recently observed a Black Vulture in the Ariege, a veritable 'Royal Flush' of Vultures!

-During the Summer months there are many visiting raptors, including Booted & Short-toes Eagles, numerous Black Kites, Hobbies, Goshawk and Honey Buzzards.
+During the Summer months there are many visiting raptors, including Booted & Short-toed Eagles, numerous Black Kites, Hobbies, Goshawk and Honey Buzzards.

 We support and can provide information on the protection and development of Brown Bears in the Pyrenees.
 We can also help you to hopefully observe other 'furry-friends' such as Marmots & Izzard, and possibly Otters.

 We also have extensive knowledge of Cathar & local history, local fetes & customs, etc. Please do contact us if you have any questions?

 We are located 50 minutes south of Toulouse & 1.5 hours from Carcassonne.